Buildstarted/buildstarted.com/_posts/2010-11-22-making-your-own-viewengine-with-markdown.md

 title: Making your own viewengine with markdown
 ---

-<p>Recently I was thinking about integrating the new <a href='http://buildstarted.com/2010/11/11/razor-templating-on-codeplex/'>Razor Templating Engine</a> into MVC so that I could learn how to create my own ViewEngine for MVC.
+Recently I was thinking about integrating the new <a href='http://buildstarted.com/2010/11/11/razor-templating-on-codeplex/'>Razor Templating Engine</a> into MVC so that I could learn how to create my own ViewEngine for MVC.
 However, I couldn't quite figure out exactly how to use it in anyway that would make it different from Razor itself.
 Instead I decided to use Markdown as I frequent <a href='http://stackoverflow.com'>Stackoverflow.com</a> quite a bit to try and help with questions related to Razor.
 (And get some answers for myself) It seemed like a good direction to go.
-Markdown is probably not a good idea though to use as a view in general.</p>
+Markdown is probably not a good idea though to use as a view in general.

-<h2>Markdown</h2>
+##Markdown

-<p>First things first, I needed a Markdown parser for c#.
-Luckily <a href='http://code.google.com/u/wumpus1/'>Wumpus1</a> already created a <a href='http://code.google.com/p/markdownsharp/'>markdownsharp</a> library available on <a href='http://code.google.com'>Google Code</a>.</p>
+First things first, I needed a Markdown parser for c#.
+Luckily <a href='http://code.google.com/u/wumpus1/'>Wumpus1</a> already created a <a href='http://code.google.com/p/markdownsharp/'>markdownsharp</a> library available on <a href='http://code.google.com'>Google Code</a>.

-<p>Markdown, somewhat, makes sense as a good sample as it's intended to take text, translate it to html, and display to the end user.
+Markdown, somewhat, makes sense as a good sample as it's intended to take text, translate it to html, and display to the end user.
 It's also meant to be read without any translation...so this might work for some sort of user input where the end user doesn't need to know some complex markup language such as wikicode.
-I've added a list of locations to search by default to the <strong>MarkdownViewEngine</strong>.</p>
+I've added a list of locations to search by default to the <strong>MarkdownViewEngine</strong>.

-<h2>The ViewEngine</h2>
+##The ViewEngine

 <pre><code>public class MarkdownViewEngine : IViewEngine {
     #region IViewEngine Members